yvonneding/Reliable-File-Transfer-System/README.md

-# CS 118 Course Project 2 - Reliable Data Transfer and Congestion Control
+# Reliable File Transfer and Congestion Control

-**WARNING**: This README is provided as supplementary documentation to assist with the setup and execution of the course project.
-It does not replace the official project specification.
-Please refer to the official project specification for detailed requirements and instructions.
-In the case of any discrepancies or ambiguities, the official project specification takes precedence.

 ## Overview

-This project aims to familiarize students with the concepts of reliable data transfer, congestion control, and building client-server applications over UDP.
-Students will implement a client and server in C that can upload files from the client to the server over UDP while handling packet loss, implementing reliability, and congestion control.
+This project aims to familiarize with the concepts of reliable data transfer, congestion control, and building client-server applications over UDP.
+The repository includes implementation of a client and server in C++ that can upload files from the client to the server over UDP while handling packet loss, implementing reliability, and congestion control.

 ## Getting Started